MicrosoftDocs/customer-insights/ci-docs/data/export-destinations.md

 ### Segment exports

 Segments are built on the *unified customer profile* table.
 Every segment that meets the requirements of the target systems (for example, an email address) can get exported.
+A common use case for such exports is sharing lists of your customers to advertising services like Google Ads or Meta Ads for remarketing purposes.

 Limits on segment exports include: